Heidelcast: Sin, Salvation, & Service: The Threefold Truth Of Romans (19)

 In this episode Dr Clark looks at Romans 5:12–21 on Paul’s federal (i.e., covenant) theology and answers a question asking for recommendations of some good commentaries on Romans for laymen and a question whether the regulative principle of worship is a Westminster (Confession) thing and not a Dutch Reformed thing.
 The opening audio features Pat Abendroth of The Pactum podcast.

 This episode of the Heidelcast is sponsored by the Heidelberg Reformation Association.
 You love the Heidelcast and the Heidelblog.
-You share it with friends, with members of your church, and others but have you stopped to think what would happen it all disappeared?
+You share it with friends, members of your church, and others but have you stopped to think what would happen if it all disappeared?
 The truth is that we depend on your support.
-If you don’t do not make the coffer clink, the HRA will simply sink.
+If you don’t make the coffer clink, the HRA will simply sink.
 Won’t you help us keep it going?
 The HRA is a 501(c)(3) non-profit organization.
-All the your gifts are tax deductible.
+All your gifts are tax deductible.
 Use the donate link on this page or mail a check to Heidelberg Reformation Association, 1637 E Valley Parkway #391, Escondido CA 92027.

 SHOW NOTES